ConduitIO/conduit-connector-postgres/README.md

 The Postgres Destination takes a `record.Record` and parses it into a valid SQL query.
 The Destination is designed to handle different payloads and keys.
 Because of this, each record is individually parsed and upserted.

-## Table Name

-If a record contains a `opencdc.collection` property in its metadata it will be inserted in that table, otherwise it will fall back to use the table configured in the connector.
-This way the Destination can support multiple tables in the same connector.

-This is especially important in a pipeline where the source is also a Postgres connector, as the source will include the `opencdc.collection` field in the metadata of each record.
-If you want to reroute the records to a different table, you have to modify the `opencdc.collection` field in the record's metadata using a processor.

 ## Upsert Behavior

 If the target table already contains a record with the same key, the Destination will upsert with its current received